Vercel Static Outbound IP: Fix GitHub and Prismic Allowlisting Without Paying $100/Month

 Your blocked requests are specific and identifiable.
 You know exactly which outbound calls are failing.
 Routing those through a proxy is a surgical fix.
 You're not routing all traffic through a proxy, just the requests that need a fixed IP.

-You want to avoid per-project Vercel add-on costs as you scale. $19/month for the Micro plan covers a lot of projects if the traffic volume is modest.
-Even the $49/month Medium plan covers far more ground than three Vercel Static IP add-ons.
+You want to avoid per-project Vercel add-on costs as you scale. $19/month on QuotaGuard's Starter plan covers a lot of projects if the traffic volume is modest, with 10 GB bandwidth included.
+No extra fees.
+Even the $49/month Production plan (50 GB included) covers far more ground than three Vercel Static IP add-ons running $300+ per month before data transfer.

 One Setup, Any Platform